2025 Bahrain Ministry of Interior Tennis Challenger – Doubles

+This page describes the results of the 2025 Bahrain Ministry of Interior Tennis Challenger.

 Sergio Martos Gornés and Petros Tsitsipas were the defending champions but only Martos Gornés chose to defend his title, partnering Victor Vlad Cornea.
 They lost in the quarterfinals to Vitaliy Sachko and Beibit Zhukayev.

 Sachko and Zhukayev won the title after defeating Ivan Liutarevich and Luca Sanchez 6–4, 6–0 in the final.